-Carter Center health programs address two of the diseases currently identified by the ITFDE for eradication (dracunculiasis and lymphatic filariasis) and three diseases identified for elimination or better control (onchocerciasis or river blindness, trachoma, and schistosomiasis).
+In addition to sponsoring and hosting ITFDE meetings, Carter Center health programs address two of the diseases currently identified by the ITFDE for eradication (dracunculiasis and lymphatic filariasis) and three diseases identified for elimination or better control (onchocerciasis, also known as river blindness, trachoma, and schistosomiasis).

 Key Factors in Eradicating a Disease

-following are some of the conditions that make it scientifically feasible to eradicate a disease:
+Conditions that make it scientifically feasible to eradicate a disease include:

 Even if it is scientifically feasible to eradicate a disease, there are nonscientific conditions that must be considered, such as: